ga-group/comcat/tree+def.md

   - #### 3080  Pesticide
     Substances meant to control pests.
     - #### 308010  Herbicide
+      Substance to control undesired plants, also known as weeds.
     - #### 308020  Insecticide
+      Substance to control insects by targeting insect eggs or larvae.
     - #### 308030  Nematicide
+      Substance to control plant-parasitic nematodes.
     - #### 308040  Bactericide
+      Substance to control bacteria.
     - #### 308050  Fungicide
+      Substance to control parasitic fungi or their spores.
     - #### 308060  Animal Repellent
       Specific animal repellents, in particular molluscicides, piscicides, avicides, and rodenticides.
 - #### 40  Commoditized